F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ## Installation Process

-Once you reboot your machine, you should see a new boot option in the OCLP Bootpicker labelled as "EFI Boot" or "Windows".
+Once you reboot your machine, you should see a new boot option in the OCLP Boot Picker labelled as "EFI Boot" or "Windows".
 It may or may not have the Boot Camp icon.

 :::warning